Economic Development Commission seeks 2,500 new jobs by end of 2024 - Salisbury Post

 So far, sponsors for the campaign include Food Lion, F&M Bank, Innospec, Northpoint Development, Henkel, Global Contact Services, Duke Energy, Integro, the Salisbury Post and Team Automotive Group.

-By Natalie Anderson and Carl Blankenship news@salisburypost.com SALISBURY — State data on Tuesday reported that a local private school is... read more
+By Carl Blankenship carl.blankenship@salisburypost.com SALISBURY — On the heels of local public schools resuming in-person classes, Catawba College did the... read more